 How popular is the baby name Marijuana in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Marijuana and check out all the blog posts that mention the name Marijuana.
+Plus, check out all the blog posts that mention the name Marijuana.

 Here are some of the baby names that didn’t make the cut: Boomer, Bub, Bubber, Calamity, Cookie, Dainty, Danger, Demon, Fancy, Fester, Jinx, Less, Little, Manly, Notorious, Phuc, Pleasure, Rage, Riot, Savage, Sherlock, Sparky, Tarzan, Tiny.

 If you know people who like baby name humor, please share!

 Unusual baby names are discussed regularly online, in entertainment magazines, even on late night TV.
 But I don’t often see the topic come up in old newspapers, which is why I was surprised to find the following in a 1942 issue of the Spokane Daily Chronicle: